AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/horizontal-tabs.md

 *   **Better Organization**: Tabs provide a clear and organized structure for a form, making it easier for users to understand and complete the form.

 *   **Increased User Engagement**: Horizontal tabs can make a form more visually appealing and engaging for users, which can improve the form completion rate.

-*   **Improved Accessibility**: Tabs can help to make a form more accessible for users with disabilities, as they can switch between sections using keyboard navigation.

 ## Version and Compatibility {#version-and-compatibility}